mikehosmar/syncstart/README.rst

 - process and extract sample audio/video clips using ffmpeg with some default and optional filters
 - read the two clips into a 1D array and apply optional z-score normalization
 - compute offset via correlation using scipy ifft/fft
+- print ffmpeg/ffprobe output or optionally quiet that
+- show diagrams to allow MANUAL correction using ZOOM or optionally suppress that
-- print and return result and optionally show in diagrams
+- print result

 Requirements: